 These condensed interim consolidated financial statements incorporate the financial statements of the Company and its controlled subsidiaries.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The condensed interim consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, DHI Minerals Ltd. ("DHI") (a Canadian corporation), DHI Minerals (US) Ltd. ("DHI US") (a Nevada corporation) and Voyageur Gold Inc. ("Voyageur") (a Canadian corporation).
-The Company's 20% equity interest in MH-LLC is owned through DHI US.
+The Company's 20% equity interest in MH-LLC was owned through DHI US.
 All significant intercompany transactions and balances have been eliminated.

 Non-controlling interests in the net assets of MH-LLC are identified separately from the Company's equity therein.
 The interest of non-controlling shareholders is initially measured at the non-controlling interest's proportionate share of the subsidiary's identifiable net assets.
 Subsequent to acquisition, non-controlling interests consist of the amount attributed to such interests at initial recognition and the non-controlling interest's share of changes in equity since the date of the acquisition.
+On August 25, 2015, the Company disposed of its interest in MH-LLC.
+Refer to Note 8.